papa-fish/plus-ultra-deck-management/README.md

 - Integration with social media platforms for sharing decks
 - Real-time notifications for comments, likes, and trending decks

-We appreciate your support and feedback as we work to make the MHA CCG Card Management Website an indispensable tool for every MHA CCG enthusiast.
+We appreciate your support and feedback as we work to make Plus Ultra Deck Management an indispensable tool for every MHA CCG enthusiast.

 ## Contact Us

 If you have any questions, suggestions, or feedback, please don't hesitate to contact me at [Papa Fish](mailto:contact@lukechristophermoore@gmail.com)

-Thank you for choosing the My Hero Academia CCG Card Management Website!
+Thank you for choosing Plus Ultra Deck Management!

 ---